ECE-IoT/esp-iot-framework/docs/core/core_classes/esp_logger.md

 2. LOG_OUTPUT_SERIAL_BEGIN 1

-    Logging events are stored in the SPIFFS and printed over the serial interface at the start of the programm.
+    Logging events are stored in the SPIFFS and printed over the serial interface at the start of the program.

 3. LOG_OUTPUT_SERIAL_DIRECT_BEGIN 2

-    Comibination of LOG_OUTPUT_SERIAL_DIRECT and LOG_OUTPUT_SERIAL_BEGIN.
+    Combination of LOG_OUTPUT_SERIAL_DIRECT and LOG_OUTPUT_SERIAL_BEGIN.

 4. LOG_OUTPUT_OFF 3

     Not output at all.

-### Log file storrage
+### Log file storage

 The logged information is stored in three files on the SPIFFS.
 Each has a length of 100 lines.
 This is determined by the LOG_FILE_MAX_ROWS definition.
 This limits the logging to a total of 300 messages with the purpose of preventing Flash from becoming completely full if the program runs for a very long time.
 When all three files are full, the logger starts again with the first file and overwrites it.